sakey01/tic-tac-toe/README.md

 ## 💡 About the project

-This was my very first project built with react.

 Tic Tac Toe browser game. requires two people to play.

+Side note: This was my very first react project.

 ## 🛠️ Built with